pwnetrationguru/dot-files/README.md

 # dot-files

-this is not my password f
+this is not my password ffasdf

-set password #should fire mysql aaa
+set password #should fire mysql aaaasdfasdf

-SET password #so should that 123123
+SET password #so should that 123123asdfasdfa

-SET PASSWORD fff
+SET PASSWORD fffasdfasdfasdf
 fff